 SIA: Are there any misconceptions about your profession, field or space you’re in?

-ZJ: At CSI, our work is largely focused on bringing people together to collectively catalyze solutions and social impact.
-We focus our work on building the Next Economy — one that is sustainable, equitable, and prosperous for all.
-While we have theories of what this looks and feels like in practice, there might be a misconception that we have very clear, succinct, formulaic answers to solve social problems.
-Social innovation isn’t a simple, three-step process.
+ZJ: Social innovation isn’t a simple, three-step process.
 Complex challenges necessitate equally complex, systems-level responses that take time, require diverse voices and ideas, and thrive on collaboration.
-CSI exists to facilitate the connections to help get to these solutions.
+Our role is to facilitate the connections to help get to these solutions.

 SIA: What are some skills required in your position on a day-to-day basis?